LeoNerd.org.uk logo LeoNerd.org.uk LeoNerd.org.uk logo

 The primary motivation of this scheme is to encode any possible keypress uniquely; that a keypress maps to one possible sequence of bytes, and a valid sequence of bytes encodes only one keypress.
 For backward compability, it is also required that any keypress that can be represented without this scheme is also represented by the same bytes within it; that is, this scheme is an extension of existing encodings, not a replacement of.

-Just send UTF-8 bytes as normal.
-No UTF-8 sequence of a regular character starts with a C0 or C1 byte, so these will be unique
+When unmodified, just send UTF-8 bytes as normal.
+No UTF-8 sequence of a regular character starts with a C0 or C1 byte, so these will be unique.
+The Shift key should not be considered as a modifier for Unicode characters, because it is most likely used to obtain the character in the first place (e.g. the shift key is often required to obtain the ! symbol).

 Certain key presses have special behaviours with modifiers.
-Alt tends to prefix Escape or set the top bit.
-Ctrl ends to mask with 0x1f.
+Alt tends to prefix Escape.
+Ctrl tends to mask with 0x1f.
 When the simplest form of these keys are pressed, they should be encoded as previously.
 Existing schemes lack a way to encode more general modifiers with Unicode codepoints at present, so we are at liberty to invent something new for these.
+The CSI u command lies in the private-use area, so has no fixed meaning at present.

 CSI [codepoint];[modifier] u